deniskup/EmergeNS/README.md

 -------------Emergence of Natural Selection-------------

+-----to run the executable-----

+Download [the latest release](https://github.com/deniskup/EmergeNS/releases/latest) and simply run it.

+Needs fuse3 on Linux.

+You can also use the predefined reaction systems from ReactionSystems.zip as examples.

+-----to compile yourself-----

 1. ```git clone --recurse-submodule https://github.com/deniskup/EmergeNS.git``` (or after clone, do "git init submodule " and "git submodule update --init --recursive")

 2. Install the required Juce version somewhere (like a "Software" folder) with <br>